adityak714/llms-scai/ha1/README.md

 Write a report, following the given overleaf template, that contains the answers to the questions in `Things to check` and the code for the exercises in `Main exercises`.
 The report should also contain examples of the chatbot responses for the exercises.
 Submit the report, alongside your code, through Canvas.

 #### Main exercises:
  1. Add the Gemini (or HuggingFace) chatbot to the interface.
+(DONE)
  2. Make the chatbot multimodal so that it can read mushroom images.
+(DONE)
  3. Add instructions to the chatbot, so that it behaves like a mushroom expert, and that it stirs the conversation in the right direction (i.e. mushrooms related).
+(DONE)
  4. Stream the answers and display the chunks of text as they are being processed.
+(DONE)
  5. (Gemini only) Print a message when the chatbot's safety filter is triggered.
  6. (Gemini only) If the streaming fails, it is not possible to keep the conversation going.
 Add a try catch block to handle this situation (tip: use the rewind function for Gemini).
- 7. When the chatbot receives an image, ask it to produce a JSON response with the following fields: common_name, genus, confidence (of the prediction), visible (what parts of the mushrooms are visible in the image, from the set {cap, hymenium, stipe}, the color of the mushroom in the picture and the edibility of the mushroom.
+ 7. When the chatbot receives an image, ask it to produce a JSON response with the following fields: common_name, genus, confidence (of the prediction), visible (what parts of the mushrooms are visible in the image, from the set {cap, hymenium, stipe}), the color of the mushroom in the picture and the edibility of the mushroom.
 As an example:
       ```json
       {
       "common_name": "Inkcap",